Sikhism in India: Agrahari Sikhs

 Agrahari Sikh is a Sikh community found in Bihar and Jharkhand.
 Agrahari Sikhs, also known as Bihari Sikhs, have existed for centuries in Bihar and Jharkhand.

 Bihari Sikhs share their culture with the local Bihari community.
 The men generally wear the local dhoti and women wear the Sari.
 They also celebrate Hindu festivals such as the Chath festival.

 Dakhni Sikhs

 Dakhni Sikhs are from the Deccan Plateau in India located within the states of Telangana and Andhra Pradesh.
 The traditional dress of women is the sari.
 The native language of Dakhni Sikhs is the Telugu language.

 Kashmiri Sikhs

 Ethnic Kashmiri Sikhs speak the Kashmiri language and observe Kashmiri culture.
 They trace their religious heritage to the influence of Sikh soldiers who settled in Kashmir under the Maharaja Ranjit Singh rule in 1819.
 However, the soldiers permanently settled in Kashmir.

+Pahari Sikhs

+Pahari Sikhs, also known as the Sikhs of Poonch, are a distinctive Sikh community hailing from the Poonch region of Pakistan, originally part of the historic region of Jammu and Kashmir.
+They predominantly speak Pahari Punjabi, a dialect that has evolved in the hilly terrain of their native land.
+Historically, many Pahari Sikhs resided in the Poonch region but due to various historical and geopolitical factors, a significant number have migrated and settled in the Jammu district of the present-day Union Territory of Jammu and Kashmir.

 Punjabi Sikhs

-Punjabi Sikhs are the native Sikhs of undivided Punjab region who speaks the Punjabi language.
-Almost 96% of global's Sikh population are ethnic Punjabis.
+Punjabi Sikhs are the native Sikhs of undivided Punjab region who speaks the Punjabi language as their mother tongue and practice Punjabi culture.
 Their traditional dress includes the Punjabi Salwar Suit, Punjabi Tamba and Kurta, Punjabi juti and Patiala salwar.

 In addition to the Sikh festivals using the Nanakshahi calendar, Punjabi Sikhs observe traditional Punjabi festivals using the Punjabi calendar.